 Caldeira Velha Natural Hot Springs

-We arrived at 6am in Punta Delgado, the capitol of the Azores on the main island, Sao Miguel.
-We picked up our rental car at the airport and set off exploring Sao Miguel Island.
-Our first stop was the natural hot springs of Caldeira Velha.
-The hot springs tucked into the lush green forest among ferns, a stream and waterfall were truly heaven, especially since we had the place to ourselves.
+We arrived early in the morning, around 6 a.m., in Ponta Delgada, the capital of the Azores located on the main island, São Miguel.
+After picking up our rental car at the airport, we set off to explore the island right away.
+Our first destination was the natural hot springs of Caldeira Velha.
+Nestled in a lush, green forest surrounded by ferns, a gentle stream, and a picturesque waterfall, the hot springs felt like a slice of heaven—especially since we had the entire place to ourselves.
+It was the perfect, serene way to start our Azorean adventure.

 Caldeira Velha Waterfall